AWS IAM Explained: Roles, Policies, and Least Privilege in Practice

 🎯 Key Takeaways

-- There are two completely separate policies on every Role: the Trust Policy (who can assume it) and the Permission Policy (what it can do).
-Both must be correct or you'll get AccessDenied.
+- There are two completely separate policies on every IAM Role: the Trust Policy controlling who can assume the role, and the Permission Policy controlling what the role can do.
+Both must be correct.
+The Trust Policy is evaluated first — if it fails, the Permission Policy is never consulted.

-- An explicit Deny in any policy always wins over an Allow — AWS IAM is default-deny, meaning silence equals blocked, never allowed.
+- An explicit Deny in any policy always wins over an Allow, regardless of what any other policy says.
+AWS IAM is default-deny: silence equals blocked, and every request must earn its way to allowed through explicit grants.

-- IAM Access Analyzer's policy generation feature is the practical path to least privilege — deploy wide in staging, capture the actual CloudTrail calls, generate the minimum policy, apply in production.
+- IAM Access Analyzer's policy generation feature is the practical path to least privilege — run your application in staging with CloudTrail enabled, generate a policy from actual API calls, apply in production.
+It converts least privilege from a guessing exercise into a data-driven process.

 ⚠ Common Mistakes to Avoid